 While hiking the trails along either Bowman Lake or Kintla Lake, you get fabulous views of the mountain peaks and glaciers across these lakes.
 One of our favorite hikes is a loop trail traveling into the Quartz Creek & Quartz Lake valley.
 The hike up to Numa Lookout will give you great views of Bowman Lake and it’s surrounding peaks.
 If you’re looking to avoid the crowds along the Sun Road, this is the region of Glacier Park to visit (it’s our our favorite region of the Park).

 If you’re looking for activities other than hiking, you’ll find many on the West side.
 All of the land outside Glacier Park on the West Side is either privately owned or Flathead National Forest Service land.
 This has encouraged development of many different and exciting activities.

-If you’re looking for activities other than those in Glacier Park, you’ll find those activities on the West Side.
-All of the land outside Glacier Park on the West Side is either privately owned or Flathead National Forest Service land.
-This has encouraged development of many types of exciting activities.Flathead National Forest, there are many challenging and scenic hikes.
-You can visit some very pretty, pristine mountain lakes and have them all to yourself.
+In the Flathead National Forest, there are many challenging and scenic hikes.
+You can visit some very pretty and pristine mountain lakes, and quite often have them all to yourself.
 Hungry Horse Dam, a 564 foot high dam and the first dam on the Columbia River system, is easily accessed on this side.
-Access to the Bob Marshall Wilderness, where you can really escape civilization, is on the West Side.
-And the Jewel Basin Hiking Area, a very rugged mountainous region, is located in the Flathead National Forest.
-Or you can drive to the top of Desert Mountain and obtain stunning views of Lake McDonald, the North Fork River drainage, and the Flathead Valley area.
+Access to Bob Marshall Wilderness, where you can really escape civilization, is also on the West Side.
+The Jewel Basin Hiking Area, a very rugged mountainous region, is located in the Flathead National Forest.
+Or, you can drive to the top of Desert Mountain and enjoy stunning views of Lake McDonald, the North Fork River drainage, and the Flathead Valley area.